Best shower heads 2020 | CNN Underscored

 Hands down, the Kohler Forte Shower Head provides the best overall shower experience, offering three distinct settings.
 Backstory: Lots of shower heads out there feature myriad “settings” that, when tested, are pretty much indecipherable.
 The Forte’s three sprays, however, are each incredibly different and equally successful.
 There’s the drenching, full-coverage rain shower, the pulsating massage and the “silk spray” setting that is basically a super-dense mist.
 The Forte manages to achieve all of this while using only 1.75 gallons per minute (GPM), making it a great option for those looking to conserve water.

 If water conservation is a top priority for you, look no further than the High Sierra Classic Plus Shower Head.
 Limiting water flow to just 1.5 GPM — that’s a full gallon below federal regulations (read more about that below) — this compact head is serious about sustainability.
-Switching to the High Sierra will save you 600 gallons of water per month and use way less energy, because natural gas isn’t needed to heat all that unused water.
+Switching to the High Sierra will save you 600 gallons of water per month and you’ll use way less energy, because natural gas isn’t needed to heat all that unused water.
 Given its small size and relatively few parts, the product’s carbon footprint is also smaller than most.
 And even with all that environmental friendliness, it still manages to deliver a deluge of water and a very satisfying shower.

 We all love to treat ourselves every now and again, and that’s why the Moen Attract Dual Shower Head and Handheld Shower Head also made our list.
 The chrome version will set you back $79.98, and the brushed nickel and bronze options will cost you upward of $100.
 The Attract will have you feeling like you’re showering at a 5-star hotel.
 With an ultra-broad face and handheld shower head (with six settings, no less!), this gets you three shower heads in one: Use the main rain shower head, the hand shower or both simultaneously for a head-to-toe water immersion experience.